-Tired people are more likely to be angry, moody and burn out at a faster rate.
+Tired people are more likely to be angry, moody, and burn out at a faster rate.
 Regular rest periods, always taken at the same time every day to help set the body clock, will instill a sense of calm and keep the mind fresh and alert.

-Stress disappears immediately as a person enters a stage similar to meditation, which everyone knows helps relieve stress and calms a person down after a busy day at school, the office or in the workplace.
+Stress disappears immediately as a person enters a stage similar to meditation, which everyone knows helps relieve stress and calms a person down after a busy day at school, the office, or in the workplace.

 Resting helps make work more interesting

-Having been established that taking a few minutes break from a computer every forty five minutes will improve a person’s ability to focus on their work and generally install a healthy attitude, taking a nap has similar effects, but with only one 15-20 minute break required.
+Having been established that taking a few minutes break from a computer every forty-five minutes will improve a person’s ability to focus on their work and generally install a healthy attitude, taking a nap has similar effects, but with only one 15-20 minute break required.

 It allows the mind to be cleared and if a job is complex, a fresh view of how to complete it, or perhaps presents a chance to step back and then review the work already completed with a final edit for perfection.
-A caffeine kick from a coffee will take half an hour to work, so it be best to drink the favorite coffee just before the nap begins.
+A caffeine kick from a coffee will take half an hour to work, so it is best to drink the favorite coffee just before the nap begins.

-If naps are combined with regular breaks which include time to stand up, walk around, drink water and loosen up, the body will react well to going back to the demands of work, rather than spending all day in one position.
+If naps are combined with regular breaks which include time to stand up, walk around, drink water, and loosen up, the body will react well to going back to the demands of work, rather than spending all day in one position.

 Rest gives you time to reflect

 When the brain has taken time to shed the excess overload of a day’s work, a clear head can look back at what has been achieved, which helps a person plan for the next day, without high levels of stress making them overly self-critical.

-A logical mind gives an employee the purpose to critically look back and see what more they could have achieved, while taking pride in the work that was completed accurately and on time.
+A logical mind gives an employee the purpose to critically look back and see what more they could have achieved while taking pride in the work that was completed accurately and on time.